 Eating Is An Agricultural Act

 Land and Table originally began in November 2011 as an informal grassroots network of farmers, homesteaders, and local food advocates.
-Our initial meetings were sparked in part by a report titled: ‘Land and Table: Cultivating Sustainable Agriculture and Resilient Food Systems in Virginia’s Region 2000‘ originally produced for the Central Virginia Planning District Commission (formely known as the Region 2000 Local Government Council).
+Our initial meetings were sparked in part by a report titled: ‘Land and Table: Cultivating Sustainable Agriculture and Resilient Food Systems in Virginia’s Region 2000‘ originally produced for the Central Virginia Planning District Commission (formally known as the Region 2000 Local Government Council).
 This white paper summarized the economic impacts of the local food movement at that time – nationally, across the state, and in the regional area.
 This report was reviewed by local government leaders from the surrounding towns and counties and served as a seed for further economic development studies regarding our region’s agricultural economy.

 We used the white paper as a springboard to begin our initial local food forums in November 2011.
-Our initial forum had three local residents present and from there our monthly gatherings grew month by month (with an average of 20 to 30 adults each event, even now).
+Our initial meeting had three local residents present and from there our monthly gatherings grew month by month (with an average of 20 to 30 adults each event, even now).